 The perfect strategy is choosing both types of ads with a focus on one.
 We’ve mentioned the advantages and disadvantages and said a few words about the cost, so it’s up to you which ad format to choose.

 Just remember that video content isn’t so expensive and hard to make any more.
-If you need some advice on how to start creating videos using the Softcube neural network, just try it by yourself and get ten free video ads for your Facebook ad campaign right now.
+If you need some advice on how to start creating videos using the Softcube artificial intelligence for your Facebook ad campaign right now.